Legal · Custom Websites plan

 Ownership

 6.1 The domain is registered in the client's name from day one.
-The client owns the domain throughout and after this agreement.
+The client owns the domain throughout and after this agreement, along with all content and assets it supplies.

 6.4 Third-party assets supplied by the client (logos, photographs, copy) remain the client's property.
 Third-party assets sourced by the bureau (stock photos, icon sets, fonts) are licensed for use on the client's site under the licence terms of the originating source.